In this post, we’ll answer the question: “Why was my VA claim deferred?”

-It can be frustrating (and scary) to learn that the VA has deferred some or all your claim.
+It can be frustrating (and scary) to learn that the VA has deferred some or all of your claim.

-But the good news is that having your VA claim deferred is neither good nor bad—it’s neutral, and in some cases—leads to a more favorable outcome.
+But the good news is that having your VA claim deferred is neither good nor bad—it’s neutral and, in some cases—leads to a more favorable outcome.

-- #1.
+• #1.
 Your claim needs additional development (38 CFR 3.159 development error)

-- #2.
+• #2.
 The RVSR needs more rationale (or clarification) from the C&P examiner

-- #3.
+• #3.
 The C&P examiner submitted an incomplete Disability Benefits Questionnaire (DBQ)

 In these instances, the RVSR will generally make what’s called a “partial rating decision,” which is defined as:

-A partial rating decision is one that provides a decision on some issues of a claim such as service connecting a disability or granting a simple increase, but defers a decision on at least one other issue, pending the outcome of additional claim development.
+A partial rating decision is one that provides a decision on some issues of a claim, such as service connecting a disability or granting a simple increase, but defers a decision on at least one other issue, pending the outcome of additional claim development.

 A partial rating decision will award part of the claim and defer one or more issues pending additional evidence or clarification.

-Okay, let’s explore each of the three VA claim deferral reasons in-detail.
+Okay, let’s explore each of the three VA claim deferral reasons in detail.

 VA Claim Deferred Reason #1.
 Your Claim Needs Additional Development (38 CFR 3.159 Development Error)

-Sometimes the VA Rater needs additional evidence or clarification of existing evidence to properly review and rate your claim.
+Sometimes, the VA Rater needs additional evidence or clarification of existing evidence to properly review and rate your claim.

 This is the most common reason why a VA claim gets deferred.